Wild, Wonderful & Healthy WV

 The Value Proposition for Businesses

-Employer-sponsored health insurance generally offers coverage to immediate family members, yet these covered lives are often unaffected by worksite-based health promotion programs.
-After the Dow Chemical Company established that 80% of those covered by the company’s medical benefits were not employees but rather retirees, children, and spouses, the company’s health strategy was broadened to include a community focus that extended beyond the worksite.3
+Employer-sponsored health insurance often covers immediate family members, yet these individuals usually do not benefit from worksite health programs.
+For example, when Dow Chemical Company discovered that 80 percent of those covered by its medical benefits were retirees, children, and spouses rather than employees, it expanded its strategy to include a broader community focus beyond the worksite3.

-Thus, many businesses have moved beyond a traditional focus on workplace wellness to one that encompasses a culture of health both inside and outside the four walls of the company.
-These employers recognize that health is influenced by everyday interactions with one’s community.
-For employers, this means that investments in workplace wellness and employee health can be undermined if workers and their families spend the rest of their time in communities that do not provide the same environment and opportunities that lead to healthy choices as their worksite.
+Many businesses have moved from traditional workplace wellness programs to fostering a culture of health inside and outside the company.
+These employers understand that health is shaped by daily interactions within the community.
+Investments in workplace wellness can be undermined if employees and their families live in communities that lack the environments and opportunities needed to support healthy choices.

 Public/Private Partnerships in Communities

-Efforts to improve community health have too often occurred within siloes, limited in part due to the divide between the public and private sectors.
-The underlying problems are often varied and complex, and they require a web of solutions that leverage a wide range of strengths and resources.
-Neither governmental agencies nor the private sector alone can effectively solve large societal health issues that affect individual and collective prosperity.
-It would be naive to assume that because they would be advantageous, collaborations between these sectors would just happen; therefore, Wild, Wonderful & Healthy West Virginia is working in communities throughout our state to build private/public partnerships that reflect on why these sectors are especially well-suited partners and how best to bring one another to the table.
+Community health efforts often occur in silos, partly due to the public-private sector divide.
+The underlying challenges are complex and varied, requiring a network of solutions that draw on many strengths and resources.
+Neither government agencies nor the private sector alone can effectively address the societal health issues that impact individual and community prosperity.
+Collaborations do not happen automatically, which is why Wild, Wonderful & Healthy West Virginia works across the state to build partnerships that explore why these sectors are well-suited to work together and how to bring them to the table.

 Why Your Community Should Be Involved

-Wild, Wonderful and Healthy West Virginia must become an essential part of our state’s cultural fabric, achieved by weaving together the threads of physical, mental, economic, social, and spiritual well-being.
-Creating a statewide movement toward better health is not a short-term initiative; it is a cultural shift that will take time, determination, and, above all, the input of many.
+Wild, Wonderful & Healthy West Virginia must become an essential part of our state’s cultural fabric by integrating physical, mental, economic, social, and spiritual well-being.
+Creating a statewide movement toward better health is not a short-term initiative.
+It is a cultural shift that requires time, determination, and the input of many.

 Skip to content